Pacific School's New Home Study Program - Frequently Asked Questions

 Does my student need to own a computer?

-No, not necessarily.
-Younger students, in particular, may not need a computer.
-If your student does not own a computer adequate for their educational needs in this program, Pacific School will lend your student a Chromebook for the school year.
+No. If your student does not own a computer adequate for their educational needs in this program, Pacific School will lend your student a Chromebook for the school year.
 Families are responsible for following all school rules regarding computer and technology use and returning the Chromebook in working order at the end of the year, or at the time of disenrollment.

 Does my student need reliable internet access?